ward/run/_drafts/20km-door-brussel.md

 Oh how I hate the crowds.
 From the start (and, spoiler alert, till the end), there was no way around a group of people.
 There is just about never a bunch of open space.
 You are constantly weaving between others and others weave past you.
 It is a total clusterfuck.
-Every possible gap is used, ribbons are jumped over or ducked under to get on the sidewalk just to have that little bit of extra room.
-There are simply so many people and, especially those first kilometres, you are constantly between people trying to find their pace.
+Every possible gap is used, police ribbons are jumped over or ducked under to get on the sidewalk just to have that little bit of extra room.
+There are simply so many people and, especially those first kilometres, you are constantly between people still trying to find their pace.
 One person's pace never seems to match the pace of the other people nearby or, at least, my pace.